tuckerconnelly/principles/readme.md

  * Get as close to the parlance of the docs as possible—don’t put your own spin on it, unless the library goes against normal language conventions.
  * Composition over inheritance.
  * Composition over configuration.
  * The inversion-of-control pattern puts some framework developer in control instead of you.
-Avoid whenever possible.
+Avoid whenever possible because you lose flexibility.
+Better to have a blank slate when writing each new function, and bring higher-order functions in as a piecemeal IOC framework.
+This avoids the Gorilla-Banana Problem.
  * Writing a few extra lines of code on the concrete level to gain the ultimate abstraction is worth it.
 AKA, Write Everything Twice, or Martin Fowler's "Rule of Three"
- * If you can’t deliver clean code on a deadline, it’s not the system’s fault; you’re probably just in over your head.
- * Keep the mainline pristine.
-Unused “maybe” code should be in a separate branch or behind a feature flag.
+ * Keep the mainline as pristine as possible, try to leave unused "maybe" code to feature branches, or just delete it.
- * It’s a privilege to commit directly to mainline. >80% of your PRs should be flawless.
+ * It’s a privilege to commit directly to mainline. >80% of your PRs should be LGTM.
  * Thinking and planning before writing code saves time, as long as you’re painting with broad strokes.
  * Use git tags to denote any important commits/events, such as large code deletions.
  * Use guard clauses; conditionals should be one-level-deep max, almost all the time.
  * Handle errors first in functions.
- * PRs should not be optional, unless 80%+ of the PRs are “LGTM."
- * Use helper functions over global, mutable “context” variable.
  * Only and always write tests when: the cost of time spent doing manual tests > benefit of being able to change the architecture quickly, there’s a bug with code customers are currently using, there’s a bug with code that’s likely to exist for another year, or the consequences of a bug are catestrophic.
  * Don’t enforce a structure on Postgres jsonb column content.
 That’s better left to the actual schema.
  * Try to use not null with defaults so data is always returned with a consistent type.